-Data consolidation steps
+Data consolidation steps from A to Z

 When you are planning on starting a data consolidation project, it’s important to take into consideration all of the above but most importantly, make sure you don’t overlook any business or technical aspect.
 Let’s see a list of things to consider before your project:

 - Objectives: Before starting with your project, it’s important to ask the right questions and identify your main objectives.
 What is the main reason you need your data consolidated?
 What are the specific outcomes you’re expecting?
 Who will eventually need to access the data?